SaadIqbalEE/Shoveling-earth-with-the-Boston-Dynamics-Spot-robot/src/environments/README.md

 - Imported obstacle elements (shovel and rock) as STL files.
 - A Spot robot model with friction-tuned ground interaction.

-### Files
+### Files in the `environments` Folder

-- `Environment_with_obstacles.usd`
+- **Environment_with_obstacles.usd**
   Contains the rock obstacle placed in the center of the sandbox.
-Sandbox walls are positioned in cardinal directions (spaced).
+Sandbox walls are spaced in the cardinal directions.

-- `Environment_with_containers_nearby.usd`
+- **Environment_with_containers_nearby.usd**
-  Same as above, but the container-like sandbox walls are placed closer together.
+  Similar to the above, but the sandbox walls (container-like) are positioned closer together.

+- **Garden Shovel - Large.usd**
+  USD-converted garden shovel asset used as an obstacle/tool.

+- **Rock-7-solid.usd**
+  Rock formation asset used for obstacle placement.

+- **spot_arm_plastic_shovel.usd**
+  A plastic shovel attached to the Spot robot's arm.

+### Supporting Folders

+These three subfolders contain all the dependencies required for the environments and assets to function properly in Isaac Sim:

+- **materials/**
+  Contains all material definitions (e.g., textures, shaders) used across assets.

+- **modified_asset/**
+  Holds customized versions of assets, such as collision-mesh-altered models or adjusted properties for simulation.

+- **spot_arm/**
+  Includes dependencies specific to the Spot robot’s arm, including its mounted shovel and any joint configurations or mechanical extensions.

 ## Key Setup Details